Just so FRUSTRATING!! Cutting tall heavy grass, especially if it’s wet, will keep you busy clearing the chute all day.

 As a guide, you should cut no more than 1/3 off a blade of grass at once.
-For best results a mower shouldn’t be cutting more than an inch of grass, and the best lawn height is about 3″.
+For best results, a mower shouldn’t be cutting more than an inch of grass, and the best lawn height is about 3″.
 Cutting regularly keeps the workload on the machine to a minimum and it’s easier on your lawn.

 Weather makes a big difference, obviously if the grass is damp the mower is going to struggle to perform.
 But I understand, sometimes it’s necessary to cut wet grass when you need to get the job done.

 A clogged chute can of course be a symptom of an underlying problem.
 Clearing the chute may not resolve the issue.
-Grass build up or damage to the underside of the deck can cause the grass to catch and clog.
-The underside of the deck should be smooth so that the grass moves freely around the deck, up the chute and into the bag.
+Grass build-up or damage to the underside of the deck can cause the grass to catch and clog.
+The underside of the deck should be smooth so that the grass moves freely around the deck, up the chute, and into the bag.

 Chute – Clearing the chute may not solve the problem.
-Check the chute for damage or old dry grass build up.
+Check the chute for damage or old dry grass build-up.

 Clean – Old grass on the deck can cause problems.
-Regular cleaning will prevent build up and prolong the life of your mower.
+Regular cleaning will prevent build-up and prolong the life of your mower.

 Deck Wash Port – Clean the underside of the deck at the end of the season, as the acid in the grass eats away at the metal over the winter.
 Most mowers will have a garden hose connection on the deck, simply connect your hose and run your blades to clean the underside of the deck.
 This does a reasonable job at cleaning.

-The wash out port isn’t fitted to all mowers.
+The wash-out port isn’t fitted to all mowers.
 It does a pretty good job of cleaning the underside of the deck.

 Hose – Move your mower to a suitable location as it leaves a bit of a mess.
-Just attach and turn on garden hose.
+Just attach and turn on a garden hose.
 Start your mower to engage blades.
 Run until water runs clear – simple!

-Deck Coating – After cleaning the deck and allowing it dry thoroughly, spray on a coat of WD40, it’ll help protect the deck over the winter and also help keep the deck grass free in the spring.
+Deck Coating – After cleaning the deck and allowing it dry thoroughly, spray on a coat of WD40, it’ll help protect the deck over the winter and also help keep the deck grass-free in the spring.
 Better than that is applying a non-stick film, it works pretty good and it’s easy to apply.